12 Best Squat Rack Exercises You Should Try

 What Exercises Should You NOT Do on a Squat Rack?

-The squat rack is one of the most popular pieces of gym training equipment.
 Some gyms will have as many as a dozen racks to cater to the need, while others may only have a couple.
 Either way, the demand for them will be high, especially during peak hours.

-The fastest way to make enemies in the gym is to hog valuable squat rack space by doing exercises that don’t belong there.
+The fastest way to make enemies in the gym is to hog valuable rack space by doing exercises that don’t belong there.
 Here are some movements you’d be wise to perform in the free weights area, away from the heavy racks.

 Barbell Curls